KungumapriyaaMKP/InfosysSpringboard/README.md

-Hey All!
+yHey All!
 This is Kungumapriyaa , I've uploaded the dataset go through it once, I have chosen this dataset because this contains combination of various type of data, if this is ok just tell me we'll proceed with this, kindly respond asap

 hello guys!
 I'm Aswini as I have cleaned the dataset and push it. u can do the train test split hi guys! i should prepare the ppt.soo please share the code